2025 Guide to Completing a Vendor Risk Management Questionnaire

 This step includes identifying roles and responsibilities related to cybersecurity within the vendor’s organization, such as who is in charge of implementing security policies, managing data protection, and responding to security incidents.
 It’s also important to assess the level of training and awareness among the vendor’s staff regarding cybersecurity best practices and emerging threats.

-Given the heightened risk of social engineering attacks and insider threats, ensuring that the vendor’s employees are well-trained and vigilant against such risks is crucial.
-This assessment helps ensure that the vendor not only has robust technical and process controls but also the right people with the necessary expertise and awareness to effectively implement and manage these controls.
+Given the heightened risk of social engineering attacks and insider threats, it is crucial to ensure that the vendor’s employees are well-trained and vigilant against such risks.
+This assessment helps ensure that the vendor not only has robust technical and process controls but also the right people with the necessary expertise and awareness to implement and manage these controls effectively.

 How to use security ratings for vendor risk management (VRM)

-Using security ratings for Vendor Risk Management (VRM) in 2024 is a sophisticated approach that goes beyond traditional methods.
-While requesting information from vendors and providing questionnaires is essential, leveraging a security ratings platform can greatly enhance the effectiveness of your VRM program.
-This platform enables organizations to continuously monitor their vendor ecosystem across various risk factors, which is crucial in the rapidly evolving cyber threat landscape of 2024.
+Using security ratings for Vendor Risk Management (VRM) in 2025 is a sophisticated approach that goes beyond traditional methods.
+While requesting information from vendors and providing vendor assessment questionnaires is essential, leveraging a security ratings platform can greatly enhance the effectiveness of your VRM program.
+This platform enables organizations to continuously monitor their vendor ecosystem across various risk factors, which is crucial in the rapidly evolving cyber threat landscape of 2025.

 Security ratings platforms, like SecurityScorecard, offer a comprehensive analysis of vendor risks, covering critical areas such as IP reputation, network security, DNS health, web application security, endpoint security, and more.
 These platforms also track hacker chatter, leaked credentials, and patching cadence, providing a holistic view of each vendor’s security posture.
-The continuous monitoring feature is particularly important as it helps identify and address vulnerabilities in real-time, a necessity given the dynamic nature of cyber threats.
+The continuous monitoring feature is particularly important as it helps identify and address vulnerabilities on a regular basis, a necessity given the dynamic nature of cyber threats.

-Furthermore, tools like SecurityScorecard’s Security Assessments simplify the questionnaire management process.
+Furthermore, tools like SecurityScorecard’s Security Assessments simplify the vendor risk assessment process.
 Atlas, for instance, not only streamlines response collection but also aligns these responses with the platform’s security ratings.
 This integration offers an instant 360° view of cybersecurity risks and automatically validates responses, allowing companies to objectively identify and prioritize risks.
-This method is far more efficient than traditional approaches and aligns with the 2024 standards of leveraging technology for more effective and data-driven VRM.
-The integration of questionnaire responses with real-time security ratings is a game-changer, ensuring that organizations can quickly and accurately assess vendor risks in the context of the current cybersecurity environment.
+This method is far more efficient than traditional approaches and aligns with the 2025 standards of leveraging technology for more effective and data-driven VRM.
+The integration of questionnaire responses with real-time security ratings is a game-changer, ensuring that organizations can quickly and accurately assess vendor risks in the context of the current cybersecurity environment while aligning with relevant regulations.

 What is a vendor risk questionnaire?